Fr Download Book All Art Books Home

 As a young artist, Bornstein likely did not know that he was heading for abstraction.
 Yet from early on he developed an acute sense of his place within the unfolding history of modernist art from the Impressionists and onward.
 When in the mid-1950s he adopted the Structurist model, there was nothing gratuitous about it because he had already worked himself up to it, advancing step by step to the same stage of artistic evolution.

 He would have gleaned his knowledge first from his museum visits in Milwaukee and Chicago, but more specifically he learned to hone his conception of art as an evolutionary practice from American relief artist Charles Biederman (1906–2004), whose Art as the Evolution of Visual Knowledge (1948) he first read in 1954.
-In Bornstein’s manifesto-like seminal essay, “Transition toward the New Art,” published in 1958 in the first issue of the periodical Structure: Annual on the New Art, he would argue that a knowledge of history was crucial: “How else is the artist able to secure identity and meaning in his activity but through consciousness of his origins and the accomplishments of his ancestors?
-How else, to paraphrase Bornstein, can one advance and grow, except by building on one’s predecessors’ ecxplorations and achievements?
+In his manifesto-like seminal essay, “Transition toward the New Art,” and in subsequent writings, Bornstein would argue that a knowledge of history was crucial.
+“How else is the artist able to secure identity and meaning in his activity but through consciousness of his origins and the accomplishments of his ancestors?
+How else, to paraphrase Bornstein, can one advance and grow, except by building on one’s predecessors’ explorations and achievements?

 For Bornstein, who, from his earliest realist paintings of the 1940s was enthralled by the play of light, the real start was with Impressionism: its evocation of light, its broken brush strokes, its dots and dabs of colour.
 Boats at Concarneau, 1952, illustrates how he went on to learn from the Post-Impressionists, especially Paul Cézanne (1839–1906), to impose a more formal structure on Impressionism.
 By 1953 and 1954, he was wholeheartedly exploring the possible applications of Analytic Cubism, with the fractured cityscapes of the German American painter Lyonel Feininger (1871–1956) quite specifically standing behind his own splintered city views of Paris and Saskatoon.